tehmou/RxMapsAndroid/README.md

 This project is a generic maps client for Android built on RxJava.

-The purpose of this project is not be a competitors for other map clients and map SDKs, but to illustrate usage of RxJava in a real life scenario.
+The purpose of this project is not be a competitor for other map clients and map SDKs, but to illustrate usage of RxJava in a real life scenario.

 Technology stack
 ---------